ChicoState/ux-Pickup/README.md

 **Executive Summary**

-* Created interactive prototypes based on refined wireframes to simulate core user tasks like account creation, event creation, and filtering events.
+- Developed Prototypes: Created interactive prototypes with refined wireframes to simulate key tasks like account creation, event creation, and filtering events.

-* Conducted structured user testing to gather feedback on ease of navigation and feature clarity.
+- User Testing: Conducted structured tests using a detailed protocol, gathering feedback on navigation and feature clarity.

+- Full Prototype Implementation: Built a complete prototype for the Pickup app and tested it with numerous users.

+- Certification & Protocol: Achieved CITI certification and designed a comprehensive testing protocol.

+- User-Centered Refinements: Spent extensive time with users to improve UI and UX based on real-time feedback.

-Key Changes:
+Key Improvements:

-* Improved Onboarding: Simplified the account creation process with clearer prompts.
+- Onboarding: Simplified account creation with clearer prompts.
-* Enhanced Filters: Added more precise filtering options for location, skill level, and game type.
+- Filters: Added precise filtering options for location, skill level, and game type.
-* Event Details: Clarified event descriptions, including location, participant limits, and game specifics.
+- Event Details: Enhanced clarity in event descriptions (location, participant limits, and specifics).
-* Streamlined Navigation: Adjusted the layout to make key features more accessible.
+- Navigation: Improved layout for easier access to key features.
-* These changes enhance usability, making Pickup intuitive, efficient, and better aligned with user needs.
+These changes make Pickup intuitive, efficient, and closely aligned with user needs.

 [Full phase III report](phaseIII/)